cqx931/riceInterface/rice_notes.md

 ### what to do:

-test new parameters on the database and see the ratio of predictions
+- [x] test new parameters on the database and see the ratio of predictions
+- [ ] try to implement the mouth parameter (testing the category)
+- [ ]